 Spring is here.
 At least, according to the calendar, it is.
 In reality, not so much, In the past week alone, Ohio has seen just about every weather event possible, from a nearly 80-degree day, sunshine, rain, thunderstorms, tornados, snow, sleet….you get the picture.
-It may be April, but some days still feel like February, and on those days comfort food is craved.
+It may be April, but some days still feel like February, and on those days comfort food and warm soup is craved.

 When it is cold outside, we use the Crock-Pot…a lot.
 Hubby and I will usually pick a recipe that we can both agree on, double it, and let it cook up.
 More times than not, this makes enough to last us throughout the entire week for dinner.
 We just turn the Crock-Pot on each morning to the ‘warm’ setting and when we get home from work, dinner is ready to go.
 By the time the next weekend hits, its time to start planning for our next crock pot meal.

 This past weekend, we decided to make a soup.
 As much as we enjoy cheesy soups, we wanted it to be something somewhat healthy and broth based.
 After all, summer is close and time is running out to shed the last little bit of winter weight that somehow just appeared overnight.
 We weren’t really in the mood for chicken noodle or anything heavy like chili.
 When we stumbled upon a Beef and Barley soup, it stood out right away and the ingredients made their way onto our shopping list.